-Many companies’ can start from home or form a shared office space.
+Many companies’ can start from home or form a shared office space (also known as coworking space).
 In these situations, low over head is great, but there are many avenues you can take to ensure you are NOT sacrificing what’s most important for not only your image, but your level of professionalism and productivity.
 What most business owners and professionals commonly lack is proper work space.
 Here are some tips to not low ball your professional needs for the right work environment.

 #1 DON’T FORGET WHAT GOT YOU THERE IN THE FIRST PLACE